PhirePhly/aprs_notes/digipeater_symbol_selection.md

 to route APRS traffic through specific local digipeaters instead of using aliases like WIDEn-N when getting digipeated by those single specific digipeaters provides the desired coverage.

-Digipeaters are also expected to behave as prototypical APRS digipeaters.
-When a new digipeater is built supporting unusual behavior which users might find confusing, or is set up temporarily for activities such as coverage testing from a new site, it is considered an experimental digipeater.
+When a new digipeater is built supporting unusual behavior which users might find confusing, or is set up temporarily for activities such as coverage testing from a new site, it should be labeled as an experimental digipeater to prevent confusion or issues when the digipeater is then taken offline.

 * X# - Experimental digipeater